-Each project shall provide at least one community room of at least 500 square feet for use by all residents of the project.
+Each project shall provide at least one recreational amenity for each fifty (50) units or fraction thereof.
+Facilities that serve more people could be counted as two amenities..
 The area should be located adjacent to, and accessible from, common outdoor open space.
 This area may contain active or passive recreational facilities or meeting space, and must be accessible through a common corridor.
+Examples of amenities that satisfy the recreational requirements include: